Rongronggg9/wps-office-repack/README.md

 ### `+kdedark`

 KDE dark theme workaround applied.
-If you find some text is not readable and your KDE theme is dark, try this.
+If you find some texts are not readable and your KDE theme is dark, try this.

-## Raw packages
+## Official website

 Chinese: [linux.wps.cn](https://linux.wps.cn)
 International: [www.wps.com/office/linux/](https://www.wps.com/office/linux/)